-It reduces anxiety and nervousness.
+It can help reduce anxiety and nervousness.
 The amino acids in pumpkin seeds called tryptophan is converted by the body to produce serotonin, a neuro-chemical that promotes sleep and reduce anxiety.
 The seeds also contain niacin which boost GABA (gamma-amino butyric acis) activity in the brain, thus reducing stress, nervousness and irritability.

-It fights heart disease.
-Pumpkin seeds have phytosterols and mono-unsaturated fats that lower bad cholesterol in the blood and prevent stroke and coronary disease.
+It helps fights heart disease.
+Pumpkin seeds have phytosterols and mono-unsaturated fats that lower bad cholesterol in the blood and helps lower risk of stroke and coronary disease.

-Pumpkin seeds contain significant amounts of essential amino acids (tryptophan and glutamate), zinc (10mg of zinc per 3.5oz), protein (100g provide 54% of RDA for protein), magnesium, niacin, mono-unsaturated fats and other nutrients that help prevent and even alleviate a number of diseases: osteoporosis, arthritis, bladder problems, benign porostatic hyperplasia and diabetes.
+Pumpkin seeds contain significant amounts of essential amino acids (tryptophan and glutamate), zinc (10mg of zinc per 3.5oz), protein (100g provide 54% of RDA for protein), magnesium, niacin, mono-unsaturated fats and other nutrients that help reduce and even alleviate a number of diseases.

 What makes our pumpkin seeds different?